burityp/capstone-2021-team1/README.md

 - Scott Robertson

 ### Files of interest:
-- Raw datasets for input are under /data
+- Input datasets and data dictionary are under /data
 - The final Jupyter Notebook model is under /code
 - The output dataset with PVI scores is under /output